2023 Election Letter to Candidates

 2) Statement of Candidate - (Section 106.023 F.S.)(1 copy attached of Form DS- DE 84) – File with the City Clerk within 10 days after the Appointment of Campaign Treasurer form is filed.

-3) Petition for either Seat 1, Seat 3, or Seat 5 filled out and signed by at least 25 registered City voters (2 forms attached).
+3) Petition for either Seat 2 or Seat 4 filled out and signed by at least 25 registered City voters (2 forms attached).
 Prior to any signatures being obtained a campaign depository and campaign treasurer must be designated and submitted to the City Clerk.
 (See #1) (F.S.
-106.021) Please turn your petition in to the City Clerk’s Office no later than Monday, August 9, 2022.
-Do not delay in getting the petitions back to the City Clerk to allow sufficient time for the signatures to be validated by the Lake County Supervisor of Elections.
+106.021)

 4) Candidate Oath – Nonpartisan Office DS-DE 302NP (this form must be notarized) and name printed phonetically).
 The candidate’s Florida Voter Registration Number must be included.